 Herbs that raise dopamine levels include ginseng, nettles, red clover, fenugreek, dandelion and peppermint.

 Activities that enhance these “gas pedal” neurotransmitters include listening to rock & roll music, the louder the better, any rush of activity, tennis or any action sport like rock climbing, and attending a fair or exciting show.

-Serotonin Foods rich in complex carbohydrates such as whole grains, including rice, oats, corn, millet and buckwheat help sustain and boost serotonin levels, and thus a sense of well being and calm and increased concentration, confidence and relaxation.
+Serotonin Foods rich in complex carbohydrates which help sustain and boost serotonin levels, and thus a sense of well being and calm and increased concentration, confidence and relaxation.
 Other foods that boost serotonin levels include fresh vegetables, especially root crops, squash and fresh fruits.
 Apples are noted for bringing oxygen to the brain and being rich in complex carbohydrates and B vitamins, critical nutrients for balanced serotonin levels.
 Serotonin-boosting snacks include popcorn, tortilla & corn chips, and natural sweeteners like maple syrup, honey and rice syrup.
 Chocolate beans contain PEA, called the molecule of love.
 Chocolate stimulates the central nervous system and acts like a natural antidepressant.

 Herbs that help boost serotonin levels include oatstraw, which is loaded with B vitamins, and the roots of angelica, burdock, dandelion, ginseng, wild yam and black cohosh.
 Cannabis, long called the “giver of joy”, significantly raises serotonin levels.